toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/03-Expedia-QuickConnect-Booking-Retrieval-&-Confirmation-API/04-guides.md

 ---
 ### EQC Simulator Usage

 Before being allowed to connect to Expedia production systems, the EQC partner must confirm it was able to use the EQC Simulator successfully.
-Please read Appendix A – EQC Simulator User Guide section of this document for more details on how the EQC Simulator can be used and what kind of scenarios can be tested with it.
+Please the [EQC Simulator User Guide](simulator-tool.html) for more details on how the EQC Simulator can be used and what kind of scenarios can be tested with it.

 ---
 ### Requesting Bookings Previously Retrieved